 The island of Malta played a vital role in both the First and Second World Wars.
 During the First World War, Malta was a key medical hub where wounded soldiers from across the Mediterranean were brought for treatment.
 During the Second World War, the island was besieged for over two years.
 More bombs were dropped on the island than on London during the Blitz.
 In recognition of their bravery and suffering, the people of Malta were awarded the George Cross.

 Our commitment in Malta extends to nearly 10,000 casualties, including Capuccini Military Cemetery, Pieta Military Cemetery and Imtarfa Military Cemetery.
-There are also individual graves scattered across the country and over 2000 names commemorated on the Malta Memorial.
+There are also individual war graves scattered across Malta and over 2000 names commemorated on the Malta Memorial.

 This article was originally released in February 2021, and has been updated with images following the ceremony.